Hosting a NCCP Course

 - Ensuring coaches meet the minimum age requirements of 14 years old.

 - Ensuring coaches understand suggested or required pre-requisites for courses (if applicable, confirm with LF)

 - Ensuring coaches receive pre-course assignments/tasks (if applicable, confirm with LF)

 - Communicating with coaches if there are technical requirements for the course (BYO laptop/device and to ensure specific files are working).
 Some modules require the use of a device and the use of Microsoft Office (Excel).

-- Collecting relevant information from coaches (email, phone number, NCCP number)
+- Collecting relevant information from coaches (contact information, NCCP number)

 - Send out a recap email to coaches with the link to the feedback survey